scVENUS/sPickle/README.txt

 This change makes it possible to get all imported modules using SPickleTools.getImportList().

+Enhancements: the new utility method SPickleTools.reducer() simplifies the implementation of complex __reduce__ methods.
-Added an option to change the module name(s) of pickled objects, if the respective module is pickled by value.
+I Added an option to change the module name(s) of pickled objects, if the respective module is pickled by value.

 Version 0.0.8